 Additional Application Information

 The M.Ed. program in Montessori education is open to college graduates from any academic discipline.
 The applicant must present satisfactory evidence of the ability to pursue graduate work.
 Students are expected to possess sound personal qualifications and educational backgrounds.
 Letters of recommendation from persons competent to judge the applicant's probable success in an academic and classroom setting are required as part of the application process.

 Washington Montessori Institute at Loyola University Maryland seeks graduates from accredited graduate or undergraduate institutions of higher learning who demonstrate outstanding academic ability.
 A minimum GPA of 3.0 is required for acceptance, however provisional acceptance may be granted to students with a GPA between 2.75 and 3.0.

 In addition, demonstrated competencies, as evidenced by standardized tests, may be required.
 A personal interview may also be requested.

-Applicants accepted for graduate study will be advised in writing.
+Applicants accepted for graduate study will be advised by email.
 A program advisor who assists in planning a program of study will be assigned, and students are responsible for discussing any special needs they may have with their advisor.

 Loyola University does not discriminate on the basis of race, sex, color, national and ethnic origin, age, religion, disability, marital status, or sexual orientation in the administration of any of its education programs and activities or with respect to admission and employment.
 The designated Compliance Officer to ensure compliance with Title IX of the Education Amendment of 1972, as amended, and with Section 504 of the Rehabilitation Act of 1973, as amended, is Kathleen Parnell, assistant vice president for human resources, 5000 York Road, Room 206, 410-617-2354.
 Loyola is authorized under Federal Law to enroll non-immigrant, alien students.